MCQ on Respiratory Syncytial virus (RSV)

 Answers:

-1. a) Respiratory secretions from infected person
+1. a) Respiratory droplets from coughing or sneezing

-2. a) Infants and c) Older adults
+2. a) Infants and c) Adults 60 years and older

 3. b) Respiratory viral panel test